ONSdigital/eq-terraform/README.md

 ## Additional security

-To increase the security of the system, remove via the AWS console the public IP's of the rabbitmq machines and their SSH access.
+To increase the security of the system, remove the security group `"provision-allow-ssh-REMOVE` from the rabbitmq machines to block their SSH access.
 This is retained to allow provisioning via ansible.
 In future we may migrate to a bastion machine to provision, which could be then replicated locally via docker / VM bastion.

 ## Troubleshooting